Gets the primary clipboard of the widget.

 .

-Obtains the current default reading direction.
+Obtains the default reading direction.

 Sets the default reading direction for widgets.